chevere/docs/reference/Chevere/Interfaces/Parameter/ArgumentsInterface.md

 ## Description

-Describes the component in charge of handling controller arguments.
+Describes the component in charge of defining an argumented parameters set.

 ## Methods